Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains: Numerical simulations

 where the QFI \emph{rate} is given by the equation \eqref{eq:QFI.rate} and the $o(n)$ term depends on the specific system parameters.
 Applying this to our model we obtain

-However, it turns out that for this specific model the QFI can be computed explicitly for \emph{any} fixed $n$.
+However, it turns out that for this specific model and parameter value, the QFI can be computed explicitly for \emph{any} fixed $n$.
 The proofs of \eqref{eq:QFI.rate.model} and of the following lemma can be found in Appendix \ref{app:QFI-finite-time}.

 \begin{lemma} The system-output QFI at $\theta =\theta_0$ is given by the formula

 where $a = \sqrt{1-\lambda}$ and $b=\sqrt{\lambda}$.
 In particular, the leading term in $n$ is given by \eqref{eq:QFI.rate.model} while the remaining terms are bounded.